Speaker Wire Color Code: Importance, Common Codes, And Troubleshooting Guide

 Keeping Wires Away from Power Cables

-Another important aspect of speaker wire installation is ensuring that the wires are kept away from power cables.
+Another important aspect of speaker wire is ensuring that the wires are kept away from power cables.
 This is crucial to avoid any interference or noise that could potentially degrade the audio quality.

 When routing your speaker wires, make sure to keep them as far away as possible from any power cables.
 This includes power cords for other electrical devices, extension cords, and even electrical outlets.
 The electromagnetic fields generated by power cables can cause interference and result in a buzzing or humming sound coming from your speakers.